dahliamalkhi/dahliamalkhi.github.io/_pages/talks.md

 **Maximal Extractable Value (MEV) Protection on a DAG**.<br>
 [[Science and Engineering of Consensus 2022]](https://tselab.stanford.edu/workshop-sbc22/)  [🎥](https://www.youtube.com/watch?v=9WLoJRrnTsA&list=PL4XSNxeZhdqBBgqqokIdK4PcyPSl6t0rQ&index=6)

-Many cryptocurrency platforms are vulnerable to  blockchain extractable value (BEV) attacks, where a malicious consensus leader can inject transactions or change the order of user transactions to maximize its profit.
+Many cryptocurrency platforms are vulnerable to Maximal Extractable Value (MEV) attacks, where a malicious consensus leader can inject transactions or change the order of user transactions to maximize its profit.
 This joint work with Pawel Szalachowski introduces [Fino](https://arxiv.org/abs/2208.00940), an efficient method to implement an approach known as “Blind Order-Fairness”, which enables certain MEV protection to services that subscribe to it.